eclipsesource/pdf-maker/README.md

 ### Content

-The `content` attribute of the document definition accepts an array of top-level *blocks* that can be text paragraphs, images, column layouts or row layouts.
+The `content` attribute of the document definition accepts an array of top-level *blocks* that can be text blocks, image blocks, column or row layout blocks.
 Page breaks will only occur between top-level blocks.

 ### Columns